rsyslog/rsyslog/source/troubleshooting/troubleshoot.rst

 Active support from the user base is very important to help us track down those things.
-Most often, serious problems are the result of some memory misadressing.
+Most often, serious problems are the result of some memory misaddressing.
 During development, we routinely use valgrind, a very well and capable memory debugger.
 This helps us to create pretty clean code.
-But valgrind can not detect everything, most importantly not code pathes that are never executed.
+But valgrind can not detect everything, most importantly not code paths that are never executed.
 So of most use for us is information about aborts and abort locations.

-Unfortunately, faults rooted in adressing errors typically show up only later, so the actual abort location is in an unrelated spot.
+Unfortunately, faults rooted in addressing errors typically show up only later, so the actual abort location is in an unrelated spot.
 To help track down the original spot, `libc later than 5.4.23 offers support <http://www.gnu.org/software/hello/manual/libc/Heap-Consistency-Checking.html>`_